LSEG-API-Samples/Article.RDP.RRTO.Python.Java.DOTENV/README.md

 ## <a id="12factor_config"></a>Store config in the environment

-The [Twelve-Factor App methodology](https://12factor.net/) which is one of the most influential patterns to designing scalable software-as-a-service application.
+The [Twelve-Factor App methodology](https://12factor.net/) is one of the most influential patterns to designing scalable software-as-a-service applications.
 The methodology [3rd factor](https://12factor.net/config) (aka Config principle) states that configuration information should be kept as environment variables and injected into the application on runtime as the following quotes:

 >An app’s config is everything that is likely to vary between deploys (staging, production, developer environments, etc).
 This includes:
 >- Resource handles to the database, Memcached, and other backing services